nqbao/chromesniffer/README.md

 # AppSpector

+*DEPRECATED: this extension has been renamed and development is moved to [this repo](https://github.com/nqbao/framework-inspector)*

 Detect web applications and javascript libraries run on browsing website.

 This is a chrome extension will help web developer to inspect web framework / CMS and javascript library running on current browsing website.
 An icon will appear on address bar indicates the detected framework.
 Version detecting is being implemented.